OpenAlea development guidelines#

 If your package needs an extension module, you should check the dedicated setuptools documentation

 • Define the metadata of the project in the [project] section.
-This metadata should include the name of the project, the authors, the description, the README file, the license file, the Python version required, the classifiers, the dynamic metadata, and the dependencies.
+This metadata should include the name of the project, the authors, the description, the README file, the license file, the Python version required, the classifiers, the dynamic metadata, and the dependencies that can be found on pypi.
+For dependency that are distributed via conda only (like all openalea package), please use a separate section to keep your pyproject fully functionnal with pip

 [project]